-Children with reactive attachment disorder (RAD) do not form the important bond that usually develops between a child and their caregivers.
-Children with reactive attachment disorder seem sad, fearful or irritable and have a hard time interacting with others.
-When they are upset, they are not comforted by adults’ attempts to make them feel better.
-Reactive attachment disorder can happen to young children who have been extremely neglected or abused.
+Children with reactive attachment disorder (RAD) are not able to form the important bond that usually develops between a child and their caregivers.
+Children with reactive attachment disorder seem sad, fearful, or irritable, and they have a hard time interacting with others.
+Reactive attachment disorder can happen to young children whose basic needs for comfort, nurturing, and affection have not been consistently met.

 Reactive attachment disorder is rare.
 It is only diagnosed in children between the ages of nine months and five years.